canonical/maas/docs/cluster-configuration.rst

 -----------------

-A single cluster controller can manage more than one network, each from a different network interface on the cluster-controller server.
+A single cluster controller can manage more than one network, each from a different cluster interface.
 This may help you scale your cluster to larger numbers of nodes, or it may be a requirement of your network architecture.